 Pulling at the seams: Mark Bourrie’s Ripper examines the rise and popular appeal of Pierre Poilievre April 3, 2025 Bourrie transcends a simple biography and creates a snapshot of our riven historical moment.

-Read more: Keep the godwit flying: More on the Sutherland House/Fitz & Witz amalgamation
+Keep the godwit flying: More on the Sutherland House/Fitz & Witz amalgamation March 28, 2025 The exact nature of the agreement remains obscure.

 “It has broken me completely”: Omar El Akkad talks about disillusionment, the West, and finding space to grieve with his new work of nonfiction March 27, 2025 “There’s the one book I write, and then there are the million different books that people read.”